digitalbricks/simplelinkchecker/README.md

 * a modern browser (I guess you have at least one)

 ## What it does
-It takes a list of URLs in a `textarea` input field (one URL per line) and sends HTTP requests to each of one – utilizing the PHP proxy script `proxy.php` to work around javascript cross-origin limitations.
+It takes a **list of URLs** (one URL per line) or the contents of a **XML sitemap** file and sends HTTP requests to each of the URLs – utilizing the PHP proxy script `proxy.php` to work around javascript cross-origin limitations.
 In the output table you will see the returned HTTP status for each URL and – if any – the redirect target sent in HTTP header.

 ## Why i wrote this
 When relaunching customer websites i want to be sure that all old URLs are redirected to their new destinations.
-This little tool allows to check all the old URLs (from a previously created URL list) in one flow.
+This little tool allows to check all the old URLs (from a previously created URL list or an old sitemap.xml) in one flow.
 Well, i know there are some similar tools available online – often on some ad congested pages – which do the same thing, but I don't like to paste a bunch of URLs in forms on websites I do not trust.